Main Line Railways Connect Distant Cities, States

 During the decade that followed, additional transcontinental rail lines were completed connecting the East and Pacific Northwest in the United States and Canada.

-• 1883: The Northern Pacific line opened, connecting Seattle with Chicago.
+• 1883: The Northern Pacific Railway line opened, connecting Seattle with Missoula, Montana, Fargo, Dakota Territory, St. Paul, Minnesota, and Chicago.

-• 1886: The Canadian Pacific Railway connected British Columbia with Quebeck.
+• 1886: The Canadian Pacific Railway connected Port Moody, British Columbia with Quebeck, becoming Canada's first transcontinental railway.
+The line was extended to Vancouver in 1887.

-• 1893: The Great Northern Railroad was built without federal aid by James J. Hill; it stretched from St. Paul to Seattle.
+• 1893: The Great Northern Railroad was built without federal aid by James J. Hill; it stretched from St. Paul, Minnesota to Seattle, becomming the northernmost transcontinental railroad route in the U.S..

 Railroad mileage increase by groups of states